Where are they now? Team GB’s XI from the 2012 Olympics first game

 On July 26, 2012, Team GB kicked off their London Olympics campaign with a 1-1 draw to Senegal.
 It was a summer where football was relegated from national obsession to part-time sideshow.

-Manager Stuart Pearce picked a young squad, supplemented with three overage players, and they made it out of the group after beating United Arab Emirates and Uruguay before losing on penalties to South Korea in the quarter-finals.
+Manager Stuart Pearce picked a young squad, supplemented with three overage players, and they made it out of the group after beating the United Arab Emirates and Uruguay before losing on penalties to South Korea in the quarter-finals.

-Nine years on, we’ve taken a look at the Team GB Xl from that July evening at Old Trafford to see how they’ve fared since.
+A decade on, we’ve taken a look at the Team GB Xl from that July evening at Old Trafford to see how they’ve fared since.

 Butland played all four of Team GB’s games at the Olympics, but was unable to save any Korean penalties in the quarter-final shoot-out.